-Community-Based Preceptorship Extended Course.
+Community-Based Primary Medicine Experience.
 Eighty to one hundred and sixty (80-160) hours.
 Prerequisites: Medicine I courses.

-The Community-Based Extended Course (CBEC) is a multidisciplinary clinical experience.
+The Community-Based Primary Medicine Experience course (CBPC) is a multidisciplinary clinical experience.
 Participants are expected to spend between 2 to 4 weeks at a Community Health Center or Community Based Service Organization located in any Special Community.
 The Community Center or Service Organization must provide the basic health services.
 The goal of this course is to offer participants the opportunity to increase experience in Ambulatory Primary Care Health and Multidisciplinary Centers located in areas of great need for health services and for multidisciplinary services as well.
-The CBEC is based on an apprenticeship model in which the learner benefits from the knowledge and experience of a senior physician and the Health Center Staff and their willingness to share patients and community health related activities.
+The CBPC is based on an apprenticeship model in which the learner benefits from the knowledge and experience of a senior physician and the Health Center Staff and their willingness to share patients and community health related activities.